5 Ways SMEs Can Improve Employee Productivity In Summer By Richard LeCount

 Offer flexible schedules

 Commuting can be a difficult task during the warm summer mornings, particularly for your team members that have a longer commute, and this does have a knock on impact on concentration and focus for the rest of the day.
+Scheduling meetings in the afternoon rather than the morning can lead to more productive outcomes and shorter meetings.

 • Allow your team to work from home.